WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Doplarr/README.md

 # Doplarr

-An *arr Request Bot For Discord.'
+An *arr request bot for Discord. '

 ---